HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/adminui_grafana_config_kubernetes.md

 To use Granfana, the Prometheus application must be installed.

--   If you installed Prometheus following the instructions in the [installation\_prometheus.md](installation_prometheus.md) topic, Grafana is installed as part of installing Prometheus.
+-   If you installed Prometheus following the instructions in the [Installing Prometheus](installation_prometheus.md) topic, Grafana is installed as part of installing Prometheus.
 -   If the Grafana application is not installed in your Kubernetes cluster, see the installation details, in the [Deploying Grafana on Kubernetes](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/) topic in the Grafana documentation.

 To verify that the service was created correctly, run the following command to display a list of all services: